 Myth #9: Marketing Automation Is Only For Big Companies

-Many small and medium businesses are successfully usingmarketing automation.
-With the number of providers on the market, it’s not surprising that some of them are now targeting these businesses and have adapted their offer accordingly. do your research and choose the platform that best meets the needs of your company.
+Many small and medium businesses are successfully using MA.
+With the number of providers on the market, it’s not surprising that some of them are now targeting these businesses and have adapted their offers accordingly.